gkapoor1/htmlmail/README.txt

 HTML Mail
 ---------

-HTML Mail empowers Drupal with the ability to send emails in HTML, providing formatting and semantic markup capabilities in e-mail that are not available with plain text.
+HTML Mail empowers Drupal with the ability to send emails in HTML, providing formatting and semantic markup capabilities in email that are not available with plain text.

-This module is very simple in operation.
-It changes headers in all outgoing e-mail modifying e-mail sent from Drupal to be HTML with the option of header, footer and CSS inclusion.

 For a full description of the module, visit the project page: http://drupal.org/project/htmlmail